 The Partnership annually develops a list of priority transportation projects of importance to the region.
-This list is intended to keep lowa's Congressional Delegation and the U.S. Department of Transportation apprised of key transportation investments planned for the region, should additional federal resources become available.
+This list is intended to keep Iowa's Congressional Delegation and the U.S. Department of Transportation apprised of key transportation investments planned for the region, should additional federal resources become available.
 The list of transportation projects identified by and approved by The Partnership Policy Committee is included on the following page.

-ID Sponsor Project Description Total Cost 1 City of Ankeny West First Street Widening and Improvements - Phase 1 Reconstruct 4-lane arterial street to a 5-lane street with raised medians, new traffic signals, a transit bus turn-out stop and eight-foot shared-use sidewalk. \$6,500,000 2 City of Carlisle Scotch Ridge Road and Highway 5 Improvements Improvements to Scotch Ridge Road from Highway 5 to Bellflower Drive to add turn lanes and traffic signals at the intersection with Bluestem Drive and a roundabout intersection at the middle school.
-Improvements to the Highway 5 and Scotch Ridge Road intersection include adding turn lanes and pedestrian crossings to the intersection. \$3,249,000 3 City of Windsor Heights University Avenue, 69th to 73rd Street \$2,550,000 1 City of Des Moines and City of Pleasant Hill Southeast Connector Four-lane complete street connecting Downtown Des Moines to U.S65. \$50,000,000 5 Des Moines International Airport New Terminal The development of a new 14-gate terminal at the existing airport. \$500,000,000 õ lowa Department of Transportation 160 to First Street; Reconfigure First Street Interchange; Widen to six lanes from First Street to N.E.
+ID Sponsor Project Description Total Cost 1 City of Ankeny West First Street Widening and Improvements - Phase 1 Reconstruct 4-lane arterial street to a 5-lane street with raised medians, new traffic signals, a transit bus turn-out stop and eight-foot shared- use sidewalk. \$6,500,000 2 City of Carlisle Scotch Ridge Road and Highway 5 Improvements Improvements to Scotch Ridge Road from Highway 5 to Bellflower Drive to add turn lanes and traffic signals at the intersection with Bluestem Drive and a roundabout intersection at the middle school.
+Improvements to the Highway 5 and Scotch Ridge Road intersection include adding turn lanes and pedestrian crossings to the intersection. \$3,249,000 3 City of Windsor Heights University Avenue, 69th to 73rd Street Narrowing existing street from four to three lanes to slow traffic and include various streetscape improvements. \$2,550,000 4 City of Des Moines and City of Pleasant Hill Southeast Connector Four-lane complete street connecting Downtown Des Moines to U.S65. \$50,000,000 5 Des Moines International Airport New Terminal \$500,000,000 6 lowa Department of Transportation 160 to First Street; Reconfigure First Street Interchange; Widen to six lanes from First Street to N.E.
 36th Street. \$13,533,000 (FY 2019) \$51,304,000 (FY 2017 - 2020) 7 Des Moines Area MPO Des Moines Transload Facility The construction of a transload facility on the Martin Luther King Jr. Parkway in Des Moines just west of Southeast 14th Street. \$12,000,000 and City of Reconstruction Project Reconstruction of N.W.
 26th Street including widening from a 2-lane rural roadway to a 5-lane urban roadway from N.W.
-66th Avenue to Oralabor Road in Ankeny. \$6,750,000 Street to 6th Street Widen existing street to accommodate turn lanes and various street-scape improvements. \$5,586,440
+66th Avenue to Oralabor Road in Ankeny. \$6,750,000 Des Moines Street to 6th Street Widen existing street to accommodate turn lanes and various street-scape improvements. \$5,586,440